tkortz/carla/README.md

 * Scenario 3: 2762.rec
 * Scenario 4: 7856.rec

+If you did not record your own scenarios, make sure to copy our recordings to this directory.
+They can be found in `$CARLA_DIR/PythonAPI/examples/recorded_scenarios/`.

-If you record your own scenarios, be sure to save the recording file with the ego-vehicle ID, and update lines 134-141 of `manual_control_synchronous.py` accordingy.
+If instead you did record your own scenarios, be sure to update lines 134-141 of `$CARLA_DIR/PythonAPI/examples/manual_control_synchronous.py` accordingy.

 ## 2. Replay each scenario to generate ground-truth data and images

-First, launch the CARLA server.
-With our setup, we use the following commands:
+Again, first launch the CARLA server (you can leave it running if you just recorded the scenario(s)):

 ```
 cd $CARLA_DIR
 ./Dist/CARLA_Shipping_0.9.6-23-g89e329b/LinuxNoEditor/CarlaUE4.sh
 ```

-Next, set up the scenario you want to replay using `config.py`, where `$TOWN` comes from the list below:
+Next, set up the scenario you want to replay using `config.py`, where `$TOWN` comes from the table in [Step 1 (c) above](#c\)-Run-the-scenario).

-* Scenario 1: Town01
-* Scenario 2: Town03
-* Scenario 3: Town03
-* Scenario 4: Town04

 ```
 cd $CARLA_DIR/PythonAPI/util